Motley Fool Options Review

 Motley Fool may issue and revise multiple options alerts.
 Members will also receive alerts when it is time to close a position.
 Here is an example of a strategy that was executed over the course of a year:

 Overall, winning picks far outnumber losing picks and the winning returns are much higher than the losses.
 Of course, some options will go to zero, especially if you buy volatile calls and puts with short-term expirations.
 But based on the Fool’s track record, that kind of result is rare.

 Motley Fool Options is available for $999/year.
 The company will run the occasional sale that brings the price down to $899/year.

-Unlike other Motley Fool services, there is not a monthly subscription available.
-After reviewing the team’s trading style, this is understandable.
-Motley Fool Options utilizes a more active trading style than the company’s other services (like Stock Advisor).
+There is no monthly subscription available, and this is understandable.
 While some of the picks are “set and forget,” others require more maintenance.
 You really need year-round access to make the most of the service.

 Is Motley Fool Options Worth the Money?

-At $999/year, Motley Fool Options is definitely worth the money for certain types of investors/traders.
+At $999/year, Motley Fool Options is definitely worth the money for certain types of investors and traders.